 - A completed medical health history form.
 This medical history is required of students who are (1) entering CTS for the first time, (2) returning after an absence of one year, or (3) who have previously attended other CTS academic programs but are entering regular seminary classes for the first time.
 Proof of health insurance is required of all students.

 In accordance with government regulations, applicants who are from a non-EU country must arrange for a financial sponsor who must guarantee full responsibility for the student’s expenses.
-Students are not permitted to work and therefore must demonstrate that they have enough funding to meet full financial obligations for the academic year.
+Students must demonstrate that they have enough funding to meet full financial obligations for the academic year.
 Non-EU students must carry a full academic load each semester.
 It is recommended that prospective non-EU students apply no later than six months prior to the term in which they wish to enroll in order to receive materials, process the application, and obtain a student visa.
 In addition to satisfying the general requirements for admission, non-EU students whose first language is not English must also demonstrate English proficiency.
-Visa Information All students coming from outside the EU are required to obtain a student visa before arriving in Belgium.
+Visa Information: All students coming from outside the EU are required to obtain a student visa before arriving in Belgium.
 Applicants may use their letter of acceptance sent by the seminary to obtain a student visa from their local Belgian Consulate.
 In accordance with Belgian law, students arriving without a valid student visa will not be allowed to register for classes.
 All students must abide by any and all visa restrictions imposed by the Belgian authorities.
 Failure to do so may result in the loss of one’s student status (visa).

 Transfer students are accepted from other colleges / seminaries / universities based on transcripts, satisfactory conduct records, and a clear financial record.
 All transcripts from colleges / seminaries / universities are required.
 Transfer students must also submit a reference form completed by the Dean of Students or equivalent at the last college / seminary / university most recently attended.
 Transfer students must take all applicable entrance examinations.